CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

     ![](../media/311.png)

 ### Task 2: Enable self-service password reset

+In this task you will enable self-service password reset for all users and configure authentication methods and security questions in the Entra admin center.

 1. On **SEA-SVR1**, on the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com/**, and then press **Enter**.